paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

 ---
 title: The Architecture of Brasília
 date: 2011-07-18T19:56:39+01:00
-summary: Designed by Oscar Niemeyer, Brasília's distinctive buildings feature a number of recuring design patterns and motifs.
+summary: Designed by Oscar Niemeyer, Brasília’s distinctive buildings feature a number of recuring design patterns and motifs.
 tags:
 - architecture
 - brasilia
 - brazil
 - oscar_niemeyer
 ---
-Brasília is a planned city situated in the centre of Brazil's vast and unpopulated interior.
-Built in the mid-fifties, it was inaugurated as the country's capital on April 22, 1960.
+Brasília is a planned city situated in the centre of Brazil’s vast and unpopulated interior.
+Built in the mid-fifties, it was inaugurated as the country’s capital on April 22, 1960.

 {% include 'figure' with '/images/2011/07/the_architecture_of_brasilia/plan.svg'
   alt: 'Sketched plan of Brasília'
   alignment: 'pull'
 %}

 This city is remarkable for a number of reasons, not least its aeroplane like street layout (shown right) planned by [Lúcio Costa][1].
-It was built in just 41 months, with its construction ordered by the country's new President, [Juscelino Kubitschek][2] who came to power promising '50 years progress in five'.
-However it's the distinctive architecture that draws most attention, and much of this was designed by [Oscar Niemeyer][3].
+It was built in just 41 months, with its construction ordered by the country’s new President, [Juscelino Kubitschek][2] who came to power promising “50 years progress in five”.
+However it’s the distinctive architecture that draws most attention, and much of this was designed by [Oscar Niemeyer][3].

-Niemeyer is one of the few architects given the opportunity to design on such a scale, so it's not surprising to discover many familiar design patterns and motifs on the city's different buildings.
+Niemeyer is one of the few architects given the opportunity to design on such a scale, so it’s not surprising to discover many familiar design patterns and motifs on the city’s different buildings.

 ## Strong lines, contrasting Curves